gaultier/blog/kahns_algorithm.md

 For this article, we will store it the naive way, in a 2D array.
 Here are two optimization ideas I considered but have not had time to experiment with:

 - Make this a bitarray.
 We are already only storing zeroes and ones, so it maps perfectly to this format.
-- Since there are a ton of zeroes, it is very compressable.
+- Since there are a ton of zeroes (in the valid case, a regular employee's row only has one `1` and the CEO's row is only zeroes), it is very compressible.
 An easy way would be to use run-length encoding, meaning, instead of `0 0 0 0`, we just store the number of times the number occurs: `4 0`.
 Easy to implement, easy to understand.
-Its efficiency depends on the situation but we expect few outgoing edges (an employee reports to one, or a few, managers, not to 100+), so a row would compress well, probably just a few bytes.
+Its efficiency depends on the situation but we expect few outgoing edges (an employee reports to one, or a few, managers, not to 100+), so a row would compress well, just a few bytes.
+And this size would be constant, whatever the size of the organization (i.e. number of employees) is.

 Wikipedia lists others if you are interested, it's a well-known problem.